Desogestrel: History

 Desogestrel was synthesized in 1972 by Organon International in the Netherlands and was first described in the literature in 1975.
 It was developed following the discovery that C11 substitutions enhance the biological activity of norethisterone.
 Desogestrel was introduced for medical use in 1981 under the brand names Marvelon and Desogen in the Netherlands.
 Along with gestodene and norgestimate, it is sometimes referred to as a "third-generation" progestin based on the time of its introduction to the market.
 It was the first of the three "third-generation" progestins to be introduced.
 Although desogestrel was introduced in 1981 and was widely used in Europe from this time, it was not introduced in the United States until 1992.

 Society and culture

 Generic names

 Desogestrel is the generic name of the drug and its INN, USAN, BAN, DCF, DCIT, and JAN.
 While under development, it was known as ORG-2969.

 Brand names

-Desogestrel is marketed under a variety of brand names throughout the world including Alenvona, Apri, Azalia, Azurette, Bekyree, Caziant, Cerazette, Cerelle, Cesia, Cyclessa, Cyred, Denise, Desogen, Desirett, Diamilla, Emoquette, Enskyce, Feanolla, Gedarel, Gracial, Hana, Isibloom, Juleber, Kalliga, Kariva, Laurina, Linessa, Lovima, Marvelon, Mercilon, Mircette, Mirvala, Novynette, Ortho-Cept, Pimtrea, Reclipsen, Regulon, Simliya, Solia, Velivet, Viorele, and Volnea among others.
+Desogestrel is marketed under a variety of brand names throughout the world including Alenvona, Apri, Azalia, Azurette, Bekyree, Caziant, Cerazette, Cerelle, Cesia, Cyclessa, Cyred, Denise, Desogen, Desirett, Diamilla, Emoquette, Enskyce, Feanolla, Gedarel, Gracial, Hana, Isibloom, Juleber, Kalliga, Kariva, Laurina, Lovima, Marvelon, Mercilon, Mircette, Mirvala, Novynette, Ortho-Cept, Pimtrea, Reclipsen, Regulon, Simliya, Solia, Velivet, Viorele, and Volnea among others.